-Fetal Concerns Center in Milwaukee, Wis.
+Fetal Concerns Center of Wisconsin

-The Fetal Concerns Center of Wisconsin is a cooperative effort between Froedtert & the Medical College of Wisconsin and Children's Hospital of Wisconsin.
+The Fetal Concerns Center of Wisconsin is a cooperative effort between Froedtert & the Medical College of Wisconsin Birth Center and Children's Hospital of Wisconsin.
 It is the only program of its type in Wisconsin.

 The Fetal Concerns Center was developed to provide a complete range of care for women whose pregnancies are complicated by concerns of fetal abnormalities.
 Services available within the program include:

 - Early education on prevention of birth defects

 - Prenatal counseling regarding the specific diagnosis with the neonatologist, the maternal fetal specialist, and pediatric and surgical specialists

 - Obstetrical management and delivery

 - Neonatal management of infant

 Within the Fetal Concerns Center, all care is coordinated through a specially trained nurse coordinator.
 This individual arranges services and provides ongoing counseling and information, both prior to and immediately after the birth.
 Having a "familiar face" to turn to during this potentially traumatic time is intended to ease the process of adjustment for both the mother and family.

 The Fetal Concerns Center offers educational and counseling services to women of childbearing age, with a goal of maximizing the probability of a healthy pregnancy.
 This can include components such as folic acid education and toxic exposure in the home or workplace.